ScilifelabDataCentre/DIGIfor1Health_web/README.md

 The repository DIGIfor1Health_web is a customized version of the Type-on-Strap Jekyll theme. <br>
 The website resulting from this repository is available on digifor1health.se and it is serving this project for higlighting their work, reporting, events etc.<br>
-Below is a detailed comparison highlighting the modifications made to the original Type-on-Strap repository <br>
+Below is a comparison highlighting the main modifications made to the original Type-on-Strap repository <br>
 to develop the DIGIfor1Health_web project.

 1. Content Modifications: